Giant gecko

 Wild behavior:

 Geckos are nocturnal reptiles.
 During hot day they hide in burrows or shaded areas.
-They are not photofobic, main reason to hide is simply heat.
+They are not photophobic, main reason to hide is simply heat.
 Their activity is highest at dusk when they go out to hunt.
 In winter temperatures (below 10°C) geckos crawl underground for brumation.
-During that time they use fat reeserves stored in tail to survive.
+During that time, they use fat reserves stored in tail to survive.

-Geckos interact with eachother via scents, bodylanguage but also squeeking, clicking and various strange calls.
+Geckos interact with each other via scents, body language but also squeaking, clicking and various strange calls.
 These lizards have keen sese of hearing and exceptionally good sight.

 Geckos can detach their tails if threatened.
 Tail then still twitches and serves as decoy to distract predator and gecko moves faster without it.
 Natural gecko predators are lions who are faster and more agile.
 Tails do regenerate, but second tail is stumpy and short.

-They are terriotiral.
+They are territorial.
 Territory is occupied by colony of 3-5 individuals with more females than males and their social hierarchy is based on size and power.
-This hierarchy doesn't determine who's leader of colony, or who will eat first (as geckos do things separately) but it determines mating privileges.
+This hierarchy doesn't determine who is leader of colony, or who will eat first (as geckos do things separately) but it determines mating privileges.
 Since males are bigger, they usually are higher in social hierarchy than females, thus they choose which female they want.

 Geckos mate typically during summer and after copulation female keeps male sperm in her body.
 So for next two clutches she doesn't need male at all.
-While in this state, females leave colony untill her storage is empty again.
-By this she creates new colonies and geckos constantly shift inbetween colonies, so inbreeding is prevented in nature.
+While in this state, females leave colony until her storage is empty again.
+By this she creates new colonies and geckos constantly shift in-between colonies, so inbreeding is prevented in nature.

 Geckos shed skin all the time.
 It's continuous process.
 They shed their scales in little bits with new growth underneath it.
 Skin bits ready to be shed are paler in color and very dry.